dundalek/liz/README.md

 Why is Zig an interesting choice as a lower-level language for Clojure programmers? (compared to Rust or other languages):

 - Focus on simplicity
 - Seamless interop with C without the need to write bindings.
   Similar quality like Clojure seamlessly interoperating with Java.
 - Incremental compilation with the Zig self-hosted compiler.
   To accomplish this Zig uses a Global Offset Table for all function calls which is similar to Clojure Vars.
 Therefore it will be likely possible to implement a true REPL.
 - Decomplecting principles
   Most higher-level languages have bundled memory management, which disqualifies them from certain use cases.
 Zig decomplects memory management by introducing explicit Allocator interface, programmer can choose fitting memory management mechanism with regard to performance/convenience trade-offs.

 **Status:** *Highly experimental.*

 ## Examples

-Hellow World:
+Hello World:

 ```clojure
 ;; hello.liz